osisoft/testing-content/Content_Portal/Documentation/Identity/tenants-client-credential-clients.md

 <a id="opIdClientCredentialClients_Delete Client Credential Client"></a>

-Delete a Client Credential Client.
+Deletes a client credential client.
 It can take up to one hour for deletion to manifest in the authentication process.
-Access tokens issued to this Client will be valid until their expiration.
+Access tokens issued to this client will be valid until their expiration.

 ### Request
 ```text